 A container is a basic structural element for your storage account.
 You first create a storage account and then create a container, where will your files get.
 Previously, the only possibility to choose access tier inside Microsoft Azure was to select the needed tier inside Blob Storage account at the stage of creation of the account.

-But now you can change access tier after you created an account.
+But now you can change the access tier after you created an account.
 And more importantly, this feature works for both General Purpose Accounts and Blob Accounts.
 Now, if you think that you do not need files to be accessed frequently, you can simply go to the container, select a file and change its access tier.

 That feature is in preview mode and works currently (as of September 2017) only in LRS for Append and Block Blobs.